Transfer Students

 Transferring to Illinois

-For undergraduate students interested in transferring to Illinois from another institution, the Office of Admissions provides some general information.
-For specific transfer requirements, including the various requirements for each CS undergraduate program, please consult their detailed handbook.
+The Office of Admissions provides Steps to Transfer: Your How-To Guide for undergraduate students interested in transferring to Illinois from another institution—the detailed Transfer Handbook covers specific transfer requirements, including the various requirements for each CS undergraduate program.

-Transferring into Computer Science in The Grainger College of Engineering
+Transferring to Computer Science programs in The Grainger College of Engineering

-Students who began at University of Illinois at Urbana-Champaign as undergraduates before Fall 2022 should review The Grainger College of Engineering undergraduate advising website for eligibility and procedures to transfer to a major in The Grainger College of Engineering.
-The procedures for undergraduates eligible for applying to Computer Science from The Grainger College of Engineering include submitting a portfolio.
-Go to Want to Change Your Major for more information.
+Students who began at the University of Illinois at Urbana-Champaign as undergraduates before Fall 2022 should review The Grainger College of Engineering's undergraduate advising website for eligibility and procedures to transfer to a major in The Grainger College of Engineering.

 Transferring into the Mathematics & Computer Science or Statistics & Computer Science in the College of Liberal Arts and Sciences